 What has the IHA done so far?

-In February 2020, following the publication of Health Equity in England: the Marmot review 10 years on, the RCP wrote to the prime minister along with other Medical Royal Colleges and the Royal Colleges of Midwifery and Nursing.
-We urged him to adopt the recommendations of the report and go further.
+Following the publication of Health Equity in England: the Marmot review 10 years on, the RCP wrote to the prime minister along with other Medical Royal Colleges and the Royal Colleges of Midwifery and Nursing urging the government to adopt the recommendations of the report and go further.
 The RCP then brought the IHA together in October 2020 to campaign for a cross-government strategy.
 Since then, the IHA has worked with its members to raise the call for a cross-government strategy to reduce health inequalities with decision makers and in the media, including:

 - The IHA first wrote to the Prime Minister asking him to develop a cross-government strategy to reduce health inequalities.